marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 > {% cite docker_curriculum --file 2020-05-15-tips-for-writting-docker-files %}
 > first to get used to docker basics

+> NOTE 2: if you are interested in the nodejs docker image (how it is build)
+> have a lookat the official git repository {% cite official_nodejs_github --file 2020-05-15-tips-for-writting-docker-files %}

 ## Docker images and services

 In this section, the focus is to go through the tips around building